VishnuKunchur/cosmic-aincounters/README.md

   </a>
 </p>

-2. Obtain a Google API key from <a href="https://aistudio.google.com/app/api-keys">.
+2. Obtain a <a href="https://aistudio.google.com/app/api-keys">Google API key</a>.
 The API key should look like "AIza..."

-3. Modify the cell requiring the API key, and simply Run All.
+3. Modify the cell requiring the API key, and simply Run All cells.